About touchpoints in a campaign

 What you addWhat it coversContinue here

-Depending on your workspace, you may also see options such as Gated Content in the touchpoint picker.
-When one of those options is available, continue in the matching app guide shown after creation.
+Depending on your workspace, the picker may show other options such as Gated Content.
+When one is available, continue in the matching app guide shown after you create it.

-Some touchpoints include child items that you create from inside the parent experience:
+Some Touchpoints contain items you create from inside the parent experience:

 Treasure HuntTreasure Hunt ObjectAdd and manage objects from inside the Treasure Hunt flow.